mobileka/glean/README.md

 *Draft*

-`glean` is a tool for photographers who prefer taking photos in RAW *and* JPEG at the same time.
+`glean` is a tool allowing to remove files corresponding to removed reference files.

 ## A simple usage case

-My workflow is like follows:
+I take photos in both, JPEG and RAW and my typical workflow looks like follows:

-1. review photos in JPEG (because it takes a lot of time to cycle through RAW files)
+1. review photos in JPEG (because it's much faster than cycling through RAW files)
-2. remove all bad photos in JPEG and save the names of the removed files
+2. remove all bad photos in JPEG which I don't like
-3. remove RAW files corresponding to the names of the bad photos in JPEG
+3. then remove corresponding RAW files

-It's simple enough, but, on the other hand, it's a bit annoying that I have to manually write down names of the bad JPEG photos and then manually remove the RAW files.

-I've built `glean` to do this for me automatically.
+The third step is a bit annoying to do manually, so I built `glean` to do this for me automatically.

-With `glean`, the same workflow looks like follows:
+With `glean` the same workflow looks like follows:

 1. create a configuration file for `glean` (only once)
-2. review photos in JPEG
-3. remove all the bad JPEG photos
+2. remove all bad photos in JPEG
-4. run `glean` and it will automatically remove corresponding RAW files
+3. run `glean` and it will automatically remove all corresponding RAW files

 ## Configuration

-In order to minimize chances of accidentally removing valuable RAW files, `glean` requires you to create a configuration file.
+In order to minimize chances of accidentally removing valuable files, `glean` requires you to create a configuration file.

 If you run `glean` from a directory which has a file called `glean.yaml`, it will automatically use this file as a configuration.